Alonedevil8/Mern---Backend/README.md

-# Project Name

-Aprendiendo MERN stack - Backend
+# Project Uptask: MERN stack - Backend

 Description

 This project is a backend application for learning the MERN (MongoDB, Express.js, React, Node.js) stack.
 It focuses on building a project management system.